softwareconstruction240/softwareconstruction/instruction/console-ui/console-ui.md

 ## Coloring With Java

 We can enhance our calculator to use different colors by printing out the correct control colors before we print the text.
-We do this by creating constants that represent the different foreground and background colors we want to use, and then print the constants out to `System.out` before we print any text.
+We do this by providing the escape sequences for the different foreground and background colors we want to use to `System.out` before we print any text.

 ```java
 public class FancyCalculatorExample {